 PILLARS OF SPATIAL TRANSFORMATION Elements of the SDF Vision Land Distribution and Development Public Transport Planning Economic Development and Opportunities Social Development Integrated Human Settlement 1.
-Progression It is critical to first consider people's needs (civil society, businesses and government organs of state) to strategically create a conducive environment to ensure continuous distribution of land for development.
-A reliable integrated transportation network system is required for general public, business corporates and industries.
-Cognise in inter- linking different modes of transportation systems in a process of transporting general public, labour force, goods and services on both rural and urban areas while responding to carbon emission footprint and climatic change challenges.
-Continuous promotion and involvement of youth in development actions encouragement of responsible citizenry to the youth.
+Progression It is critical to first consider people's needs (civil society, businesses and government organs of state) to strategically create a conducive environment to ensure continuous distribution of land for development. network system is required for general Continuous promotion and involvement of youth in development actions encouragement of responsible citizenry to the youth.
 There should be much more emphasis on the empowerment of general civil society and business corporates to keep up with the ever growing pace of technological progression.
 Promote provision of connectivity facilities especially on Municipal Buildings i.e. Libraries & Rate Halls, educate adult through technology about current social challenges of climatic change and energy efficiencies.
-Continuous promotion of integrated human settlement projects in close proximity to public transportation network systems, employment opportunities, homes, social facilities to stimulate sustainable compactness integrated human settlements.
-2. Sustainability In rural and urban areas land distribution and development should stimulate co-ordination and co-operation between traditional indigenous knowledge and new contemporary urbanism.
-An inclusive development approach is necessary to achieve holistic, sustainable land distribution and development.
-Promote public transportation network that would try to also curb and alleviate the current challenges of carbon emissions.
-The emphases on improving bulk infrastructure that would accommodate multi-intermodal transport network systems that would simultaneously reduce utilisation of private car while promoting healthy life style.
-Introduce reliable passenger railway system that would inter-link with mini bus taxi industry.
+2. Sustainability In rural and urban areas land distribution and development should stimulate co-ordination and co- operation between traditional indigenous knowledge and new contemporary urbanism.
+An inclusive development approach is necessary to achieve holistic, sustainable land distribution and development. alleviate the current challenges of carbon emissions.
+The emphases on improving bulk infrastructure that would accommodate multi-intermodal transport network systems that would Emphasize investment in bulk infrastructure improvement and development in both rural and urban areas to create conducive environment to attract investors to establish businesses/industries that would create economic development and opportunities.
 Encourage promotion in empowerment and improvement for all through literacy to keep up with technological progression Promote and encourage mixed uses development in rural & urban areas to stimulate flexibility, densification, intensification and diversification.
-3. Rethinking/Re - imagining socio- economic factors Create and locate business opportunities in close proximity to major public transport routes.
-Recognise street vendors as economic resource along major transport route while promoting safety and hygienic clean awareness. • Open up opportunities for unemployed post-graduates to become active citizenry i.e. the role of the Municipality with regard to communities as well as the responsibilities of other spheres of government to communities.
+Rethinking/Re - imagining socio- economic factors Promote innovative and creative utilization of environmentally sensitive areas for other acceptable socio- cultural eco-friendly activities i.e. recreational, educational & medicinal activities.
+Create and locate business opportunities in close proximity to major public transport routes.
+Recognise street vendors as economic resource along major transport route while promoting safety and hygienic clean awareness.
+Involvement of traditional indigenous knowledge on challenges of environmental degradation.
+Open up opportunities for unemployed post-graduates to become active citizenry i.e. the role of the Municipality with regard to communities as well as the responsibilities of other spheres of government to communities.
 Discourage spatial fragmentation and promote spatial integration (urban/rural/forma R293 townships) to create inclusive, safety, resilient and sustainable human settlement.
-4. Optimum equality and maximum equity Promote, encourage and emphasise equitable land distribution in both rural and urban areas for societies and businesses especially woman and those living with disabilities.
-Also setting aside land for acceptable social activities (i.e. cemetery and land for grazing etc.) Introduce Multi-modal transportation network systems.
-Initiate incentives for small and big businesses to be much easier to conduct a business in both rural and urban areas.
+Optimum equality and maximum equity Promote, encourage and emphasise equitable land distribution in both rural and urban areas for societies and businesses especially woman and those living with disabilities.
+Also setting aside land for acceptable social activities (i.e. cemetery and land for grazing etc.) network systems. businesses to be much easier to conduct a business in both rural and urban areas.
 Include the elderly and those with disabilities to be skilled.
 Retirement village centres to be considered within Integrated Human Settlements.
+5. Distribution of opportunities Restructure and build institutions to cope with changing world (globalising and urbanising world) and uncertain global economic trends.
+Practice sound and reasonable financial management that would put people interest first.
+Provision and delivery of basic services while promoting more compact, socially inclusive and better integrated rural-urban areas that are resilient to climate change.